openziti/fablab/docs/ziti-characterization.md

 The characterization implementation will include telemetry probes, which continually monitor the following metrics across the entire model:

-* _CPU and memory utilization:_ periodic snapshots of host performance
+* _CPU and memory utilization:_ periodic snapshots of host performance for all hosts

 * _Ziti overlay metrics:_ periodic snapshots capturing the configuration (and "shape") of the overlay mesh, along with the observed performance through the overlay